PammiSK/custom-homepage-2/README.md

   - [ChatGPT](https://chatgpt.com/) for code generation, including this markdown.
 - **Inspiration:**
   - Personal need for a centralized homepage with quick access to frequently visited sites.

----

-*This README was generated to provide an overview of the Custom Homepage project, its features, and usage guidelines.
-It is meant to inform users about the project's purpose and how to utilize it effectively.*